Cryptojacking cover

 As a cryptocurrency advertising industry leader, Coinzilla puts great emphasis on security.

-Coinzilla ensures that its network of +650 websites and apps comprises publishers with a crypto audience with quality traffic and safe to use for internet users.
+Therefore, Coinzilla ensures that its network of more than 650 websites and apps comprises publishers with a crypto audience, quality traffic, and safe use for internet users.

 Whether or not you are dealing with cryptocurrency, you can take some steps to prevent cryptojacking before it happens to you, too.